 8. Track your progress with credit monitoring

-You know how sometimes you see your credit score increase and then a few months later you see it decrease?
-While this is a natural thing, it can happen on a regular basis.
-I only noticed it happen a few times in the last two years; the first time was from my bank, but I never had any issues with my credit card.
-This post will discuss how to keep track of your credit by monitoring your credit report.
+Do you know how sometimes your credit score rises and then declines a few months later?
+Although this is a normal occurrence, it might happen often.
+I saw it a few times in the last two years; the first time was from my bank, but I never had problems with my credit card.
+Using your credit report, this essay will go over how to maintain tabs on your credit.

 The Bottom Line